 - Checked bag service

-- You can use Amtrak’s generous carry-on policy.
+- You can take advantage of Amtrak’s generous carry-on policy.

 - Ticket agent